 - How big is a Pocket Beagle full grown?

 These days, many people are fascinated by the Mini Beagle.
 It’s no surprise.
 The Beagle is one of the most popular dog breeds in the United States.
 Miniature dogs are also growing in popularity.
 Today, we’re going to take a closer look at this little dog breed.
 We’ll cover how Pocket Beagles origins and how breeders got them so darn small.
 This will include a discussion on the impact that Pocket Beagles’ size can have on their health.
 So read on for all the Micro Beagle info you need (plus some adorable pictures of Pocket Beagles)!

 What Is a Pocket Beagle Dog?

 Starting in the Middle Ages, miniature hounds were all referred to as Beagles.
 They were very popular among the British aristocracy.

 The first known to be called Pocket Beagles measured between 8 and 9 inches at the shoulder and were owned by Queen Elizabeth I herself.

-This is a charming history, but these Pocket Beagles are not the same as today’s Pocket Beagles, despite what some less-than-trustworthy breeders would lead you to believe.
+This is a charming history, but these micro Beagles are not the same as today’s Pocket Beagles, despite what some less-than-trustworthy breeders would lead you to believe.

 This genetic line has long since been extinct and the breed hasn’t been recognized by any kennel club since 1901.